 Now that camp happens in partnership with Angelic Organics Learning Center, we are working together to ensure we have the greatest staff in the history of camping!
 As usual, we are dedicated to a trained team of experts in the areas of safety, fun and growth.
-Each summer, the team changes a bit, but to get an idea of past years, see below.
+Each summer, the team changes a bit, but below lists the 2018 crew and this is the Angelic Organics core team

 Tim believes in the magic of camp to create growth opportunities by connecting kids with the natural world in a novel and challenging environment.
 While visiting schools as a children's book author and running Truck Farm Chicago he studied the food system and learned about what's possible.
 Tim taught skiing to kids in Colorado, golf in North Carolina and was a camp counselor in Georgia.
 He's tutored & served on school boards and will never forget 'his' camp, Camp Highlands.